Athetoid / Dyskinetic Cerebral Palsy

 Athetoid CP, like all cases of cerebral palsy, is caused by brain damage.
 With ADCP, the damage is usually to the cerebellum or basal ganglia (the areas of the brain which help control movement).
 Specifically, the cerebellum and basal ganglia are responsible for processing the nerve signals enabling coordinated, smooth movement, and maintaining body posture.
 Damage to these areas can lead to symptoms such as slow, random, or involuntary movements.

 Brain damage causing cerebral palsy is usually the result of a lack of oxygen reaching the brain during fetal development (often due to fetal asphyxia).
-Other ways brain damage can occur include: Poor pre-natal care, alcohol or drug abuse while pregnant, head trauma shortly after birth, viral infection during pregnancy, or bleeding in the brain.
+Other ways brain damage can occur include: Poor pre-natal care, alcohol or drug abuse while pregnant, head trauma shortly after birth, infection during pregnancy, or bleeding in the brain.

 Characteristics of Athetoid-Dyskinetic Cerebral Palsy